-At least 17 parliamentarians have gone into exile, sought the protection of foreign embassies in Caracas or gone into hiding due to continued harassment.
-Six have been barred from holding public office and the passports of at least 13 members of parliament have been confiscated, not been renewed, or cancelled by the authorities, reportedly as a means of pressure and to prevent them from travelling abroad to denounce what is happening in Venezuela.
+- Communication from the authorities: Letter from the Speaker of the National Assembly - Juan Guaidó (January 2021) - Communication from the complainant: February 2021 - Communication addressed to the authorities: Letter to the President of the Republic (November 2020) - Communications addressed to the complainant: January and February 2021 the protection of foreign embassies in Caracas or gone into hiding due to continued harassment.
+Six have been barred from holding public office and the passports of at least 13 members of parliament have been confiscated, not been renewed, or cancelled by the authorities, reportedly as a way to exert pressure and to prevent them from travelling abroad to denounce what is happening in Venezuela.

 On 31 August 2020, President Maduro pardoned 110 members of the political opposition, who had been accused of committing criminal acts.
-The decision implied the closure of ongoing criminal proceedings against 23 parliamentarians listed in the present case and the release of four of them.
+The decision meant the closure of ongoing criminal proceedings against 23 parliamentarians listed in the present case and the release of four of them.
 Nevertheless, according to the complainant, the political persecution of opposition members of parliament continues.
 In his programme Con el Mazo Dando, Mr. Diosdado Cabello, President of the National Constituent Assembly, referring to the presidential pardon decree, warned that "if these people start tomorrow to invent again there will always be the judiciary to act".
 The Attorney General has also publicly threatened to bring the beneficiaries of the presidential pardon to justice again if they "re-offend" in an alleged crime similar to the one that led to their prosecution.

 In its resolution 42/25 of 27 September 2019, the United Nations Human Rights Council established an independent fact-finding mission on Venezuela, the final report of which was published in September 2020.
 Among other findings, the report states that there were reasonable grounds to believe that the following crimes against humanity were committed in Venezuela: murder, imprisonment and other severe deprivations of physical liberty, torture, rape and other forms of sexual violence, enforced disappearance of persons, and other inhumane acts of a similar nature intentionally causing great suffering or serious injury to body or to mental or physical health.
 Some of the same conduct may also constitute the crime against humanity of persecution, as defined by the Rome Statute.
 The mission also had reasonable grounds to believe that the President, the Minister of People's Power for Interior Relations, Justice and Peace and the Minister for Defence ordered or contributed to the commission of the crimes documented in the report and, having the effective ability to do so, failed to take preventive and repressive measures.
-According to the mission report, opposition parliamentarians became a focus of repression after the opposition won a majority of seats in the National Assembly.
+According to the mission report, opposition parliamentarians became a focus of repression after the opposition won a majority of seats in the National Assembly in 2015.